adarshp/adarsh.cc/posts/macports_python.md

 Managing multiple versions of Python and pip
 --------------------------------------------

-To install the latest version of Python along with the corresponding version of `pip`, do
+To install a specific version of of Python along with the corresponding version of `pip`, do

 ```bash